codelitdev/courselit/README.md

   ```

 ## Security
-Although, we've done everything in our power to secure the application by following the best practices, we hope you understand that no one can guarantee that it's the most secure implementation and it will always stay secure.
+Although, we've done everything in our power to secure the application by following the best practices, we hope you understand that no one can guarantee that it's the most secure implementation out there and it will always stay secure.

 Please audit the environment files, docker-compose files and other configurations properly as per your company's security standards.
-If you've discovered a security vulnerability, consider submitting a PR.
+If you've discovered a security vulnerability, consider fixing the issue and submitting a PR.